 How can I find out what the pay rate will be for my department?

-Contact your program administrative office for more information.
+Contact your program administrative office or school/college dean's office for more information.

 Who can I contact with questions?